 Please see the attached guide to writing nomination statements.

-Please use this form to submit your union’s nominations to the Disabled Workers’ Committee on 30 January 2025 no later than 4pm.
+Please use this form to submit your union’s nominations to the Disabled Workers’ Committee by 4pm on 5 February 2026.
 Nominees must be registered as delegates by this date.

 The Disabled Workers Committee consists of members of the General Council together with eighteen representatives nominated by affiliated unions: fourteen elected places (known as section A General Seats), one for the seat set aside for a Black member (known as section B), one for the seat set aside for a LGBT+ member (known as Section C), one for the seat set aside for a woman member (known as Section D), and one for the seat set aside for a young member (known as Section E).